 Where will my child sleep and shower?

 Campers stay in either our bunk-style cabins or in our Cedar Lodge on camping cots.
-There are up to 12 campers per cabin (we are reducing this capacity for 2022).
+There are up to 12 campers per cabin.
 Washrooms with running water and showers are shared between 3-4 cabins.